 Related: Speculative Cover Letter Examples

 There is no harm in flattering someone to set your CV in a good light when it is read, for example identifying a project on their website which was interesting to you or particularly impressive.
-You are more likely to be successful if you have taken time to research who the person responsible for hiring and firing is, and addressing the letter to them.
+You are more likely to be successful if you have taken time to research who the person responsible for hiring and firing is, and address the letter to them.

 This one-to-one approach is more likely to receive feedback on your CV and a contact name for future correspondence.
 In many ways, though this process is down to luck as to whether you have contacted them when they are about to start searching for an employee.
 Of course the larger the company or the better your experience, the more likely you are to receive a positive outcome.

 If you have not been able to identify the name of the person responsible for recruitment then make sure it is addressed to the HR Manager or Office Manager.
 As mentioned above, it is more likely to get a response if you have got a name to send it to.

 Your cover letter to the company should specify what type of work you are looking for and highlight your skills and the advantages of hiring you over someone else (perhaps you live locally or have experience with a competitor).
 If you are prepared to do a different role until something that better suits your skills or ambitions arises then let them know that (for example you may have just finished university and want to become an architect, but you are happy to help out with administration in an architectural office until something comes along).

 It’s an obvious point but worthwhile reiterating – if you are choosing businesses out of a phone book, for example, make sure they are companies that you actually want to work for.
 There is no point in making all the effort applying for a possible vacancy and then deciding not to take the job because the company’s ethics aren’t in line with yours.